cardinalcss/cardinalcss/README.md

 	html.lt_ie9 { font-size: 100%; }

-Then, using media queries, Cardinal increases the root font size percentage valueviewport at a few common viewport widths. **You can tweak these media queries and percentage values to suit your project.** This is how the type and layout scale globally.
+Then, using media queries, Cardinal increases the root font size percentage value at a few common viewport widths. **You can tweak these media queries and percentage values to suit your project.** This is how the type and layout scale globally.

 	@media only screen and (min-width: 320px) { html { font-size: 81.25%; } } /* 13px */
 	@media only screen and (min-width: 480px) { html { font-size: 87.5%;  } } /* 14px */